 When it comes to leaving, many people think the major reason is the lack of money.
 But I feel that more often than not employees leave, for other non-financial reasons.
-In this post, I present to you 8 Practices to Avoid to retain the best employees and money is even not among this list.
+In this post, I present to you 8 practices to avoid in order to retain the best employees in your company.
+It will interest you to know that money is even not among in this list.
 The HR is saddled with not only the responsibility of finding the most suitable candidates but also the task to retain outstanding employees

 It may seem difficult to retain good employees.
 In fact, most of the mistakes made by many managers can be avoided, but once managers make mistakes, the best employees often leave first because they have the best options elsewhere.
 It is simply a new, and fresher challenge for them.